 In most emerging and growth SaaS businesses, the focus is on cash flow and growth.
-Bookkeeping and choice of accounting method is many times left to whomever is sending the invoices and paying the bills.
+The bookkeeping — and choice of accounting method — is many times left to whomever is sending the invoices and paying the bills.

-And the method tends to be whichever is easiest and least expensive.
+And the method tends to be whichever is most accessible and least expensive.

 Naturally, if you raise capital and your investors require an audit, you are going to be concerned with proper GAAP financial reporting.
 Most small and emerging businesses don’t, and therefore don’t typically concern themselves with GAAP financials.
 It is sometimes difficult to justify the overhead and expense of keeping your books using the accrual method, especially if you keep tax books using a cash method.

-But there really is a need.
+But when it comes to accounting for SaaS companies, there really is a need.
 It’s called liquidity!
-It might be a ways in the future, but it’s out there.
+It might be far off into the future, but it’s out there.
 Whether it’s through a merger, acquisition or if you’re one of the lucky ones to go public, the need is great.

 For most traditional businesses, liquidity comes through cash flow.
 For many others, including most SaaS/software businesses, liquidity comes through an acquisition.
 And, it is the acquisition that is the driving need for accrual accounting.